melihbirim/zpam/README.md

 ---

-**🫏 ZPO: Because spam filtering should be as reliable as a donkey, and faster than you'd expect.**
+**🫏 ZPAM: Because spam filtering should be as reliable as a donkey, and faster than you'd expect.**

 *From zero to spam-free in under 5 minutes.*